sagemath/trac_to_gh/Issue 99.md

 # Issue 99: Need to get rid of "Integer(0)"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/99

 Original creator: justin